qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | `llvm.udiv.fix.sat*` | Same as above but clamps to min/max number in scale. |                             |
 |                      |                                                      |                             |

-### Bullet 10: User defined functions and function calls
+### Bullet 10: User-defined functions and function calls

-An adaptive profile program may use user defined functions and function calls.
+An adaptive profile program may use user-defined functions and function calls.
-For example, consider that with user defined functions if a back-end has a `Cnot` gate in its instruction set, then a program that liberally uses `Swap` operations can define a function and call it as follows:
+For example, consider that with user-defined functions if a backend has a `Cnot` gate in its instruction set, then a program that liberally uses `Swap` operations can define a function and call it as follows:

 ```llvm
 define void @swap(%Qubit* %arg1, %Qubit* %arg2) {